Faltenreich/Diaguard/README.md

 #### Language

+Linguistic language is English.
+Everything but the content localization files should be in English.

-Diaguard is developed in Java.
+Business logc is developed in Java.
 Currently there are no plans to migrate it to Kotlin in order to prevent a multi-language project.
 A possible approach could be splitting up the monolith into multiple modules which unleashes the potential to switch language while staying consistent within a module.

 User interfaces are developed in XML and bound via [Butter Knife](http://jakewharton.github.io/butterknife).